 Led by Fannie Lou Hamer’s belief that ‘Nobody’s free until everybody’s free,’ Christina's work is driven by a desire to see Libraries develop strategies for weaving equity, diversity, and inclusion into the very fabric of their organizations.
 In recognition of her advocacy work in the areas of equity, diversity, inclusion, and social justice, Christina was named as a 2021 Library Journal Mover and Shaker.

 The planning committee would like to thank everyone who submitted a proposal for this year's conference.
 A large part of the success of the annual event is due to the talented presenters we have been able to showcase over the years.
 We are currently reviewing the submissions and will be contacting everyone who submitted a presentation with our final decisions very soon.

-The annual Paraprofessional Conference is a multi-day series of presentations and sessions occurring "at the library" during the week of May 10-14.
-The conference gives staff the opportunity to attend presentations on a variety of topics.
+The annual Paraprofessional Conference is a multi-day event that includes presentations and training.
+The conference gives staff the opportunity to attend sessions on a variety of topics.
 Presenters come from a wide array of institutions.
-The goal of the conference is to provide training and information that will allow paraprofessionals to bring constructive change to their home institutions.
+The goal of the conference is to provide guidance and information that will allow paraprofessionals to bring constructive change to their home institutions.

 All questions or comments can be directed to firstname.lastname@example.org